GoogleChrome/developer.chrome.com/site/en/blog/mv3-actions/index.md

 moved into the toolbar alongside browser actions and were given an affordance to differentiate between their "show" and "hide" states.

-{% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/reWdHYiE6fPdQFj1uyfS.png", alt="A disabled page action (left) is rendered a grayscale image in the toolbar while an enabled one (right) appears with full color.", width="374", height="94" %}
+{% Img src="image/WlD8wC6g8khYWPJUsQceQkhXSlv1/reWdHYiE6fPdQFj1uyfS.png", alt="A disabled page action (left) is rendered a grayscale image in the toolbar while an enabled one (right) appears with full color.", width="374", height="94", class="screenshot" %}

 This change allowed page action extensions to continue working as expected, but it also diminished the role of page actions over time.
 One of the effects of the UI redesign was that page actions were